Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

   - `Trajectory.Disperse.Weapons` defined the dispersal weapons of the projectile.
     - `Trajectory.Disperse.WeaponBurst` defined how many corresponding weapons each time the projectile will fire.
 When the quantity is lower than `Trajectory.Disperse.Weapons`, it will use the last value.
     - `Trajectory.Disperse.WeaponCount` controls how many times the projectile can spread the weapon.
 Set to a negative value means unlimited times.
-    - `Trajectory.Disperse.WeaponDelay` controls the maximum value of the weapon dispersing timer.
-When the timer goes back to 0, it will spread the weapons defined by `Trajectory.Disperse.Weapons`.
+    - `Trajectory.Disperse.WeaponDelay` controls the delay for dispersing the weapons defined by `Trajectory.Disperse.Weapons`.
-    - `Trajectory.Disperse.WeaponTimer` controls the initial value of the weapon dispersing timer.
-It can be set to a negative integer as initial delay.
+    - `Trajectory.Disperse.WeaponTimer` controls the initial delay for dispersing the weapons defined by `Trajectory.Disperse.Weapons`.
     - `Trajectory.Disperse.WeaponScope` controls the weapon dispersing timer to start counting only within this distance of reaching the target.
 Set to 0 to disable this function.
 Set to a negative value means it will only disperse the weapon at most once before detonation.
     - `Trajectory.Disperse.WeaponSeparate` controls whether the projectile no longer fire all the weapons in `Trajectory.Disperse.Weapons` at once and instead fire a group of weapons in the list order, following `Trajectory.Disperse.WeaponBurst`.
     - `Trajectory.Disperse.WeaponRetarget` controls whether the dispersed weapons will find new targets on their own.
 Using the range of weapons to search new targets.